- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 - The Full Pro Tools vs Ableton Comparison- Which to Get? - January 5, 2023

 - Cubase vs Logic Pro –Which One is The Best? - January 5, 2023

 Yamaha undeniably has had a legacy in the audio world, manufacturing speakers, stereo systems, headphones, and more for decades.
 However, famed speakers like the NS10s have proven less useful for audiophiles and more useful for recording studios, demanding the flattest frequency response possible.
-Yamaha’s HS series of monitors- including a 5, 7 , and 8 inch version – aims to recapture the magic that were held inside of NS10s – white cone and all.
+Yamaha’s HS series of monitors- including a 5, 7, and 8-inch version – aims to recapture the magic that was held inside of NS10s – white cone and all.

 However, the newer iterations, the HS series, are active monitors, housing the amplifier inside of the speaker.
 While this is a huge convenience over the NS10s, a big part of the NS10 sound came from the amplifier used with it.
 Does the HS series live up to this legacy despite the differences?
 Or is this just another mediocre low-end speaker?

 The HS7 is the closest in size to the NS10, holding a 6.5” woofer and a 1” dome tweeter.
 The cabinet is bi-amplified, with 65W reserved for the low filter and 30W for the high filter, totaling a 95W speaker.
 In addition, the speaker holds high and low shelves to tune the speaker to your room.
 The HS7s are rear-ported speakers as well, so you may need to take advantage of these shelves to get the bass just right.

 On the back of the speaker, there are XLR and ¼ TRS inputs.
 While these two inputs cover most systems, the lack of RCA input shows that these are lower-end speakers.
 Most audiophiles out there will have an array of cables to remedy this sort of issue, but it was a bit of annoyance when hooking u the entire system.